renatosviana/agentic-kafka-reference-architecture/README.md

 - Idempotency
 - Schema evolution
 - Streaming consistency
+-
 This project shows how to do GenAI *at scale*.

+## What problem this solves
+This reference architecture shows how to combine Kafka event streaming with GenAI enrichment and an agentic decision layer, producing auditable decisions and observable actions (email notifications) using Spring Boot, Kafka Streams, and local-first tooling.

 ## Architecture
 ### Architecture Diagram